Dear Atty Duran-Schulze,

-I would like to ask: what case should I file for an employee who has a loan from the company and made vehicular damages and did not report for work anymore (AWOL).
+What case should I file for an employee who has a loan from the company, made vehicular damages and did not report for work anymore (AWOL)?
 Kindly advise please.

 First, you have the option to terminate his employment, as long as the termination follows due process.